AishShafa/AishShafa/README.md

 - I am a new software engineer graduating in July 2025

 - Graduated from
-      Asia Pacific University of Technology & Innovation (APU), Malaysia Malaysia + De Montfort University (DMU), UK with a Bachelor of Science (Hons) in Software Engineering
+      + Asia Pacific University of Technology & Innovation (APU), Malaysia
+      + De Montfort University (DMU), UK
+  = with a Bachelor of Science (Hons) in Software Engineering

 - Currently living in Male', Maldives